Introduction

 Important parts of the PHEV’s

-Auxiliary battery this low-voltage battery starts an electric automobile before the traction battery is engaged and provides power to the vehicle’s accessories.
+Auxiliary battery: This low-voltage battery starts an electric automobile before the traction battery engages and provides power to the vehicle’s accessories.

 - Charge port: The charge connector allows you to connect the vehicle to an external power source to recharge the traction battery pack.